adamfitz/subnet_check/readme.md

 #### Description:

 Takes an IPv4 or IPv6 (/65 or greater only) prefix, performs a DNS lookup for all addresses in the provided prefix and returns all records found.

+### go/subnet_check.go
+#### Description:

+Takes an IPv4 or IPv6 prefix, performs a DNS lookup for all addresses in the provided prefix and returns all records found.